steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/MediaBay-Guideline.md

 ---

 With the help of MediaBay attributes, you can quickly and easily browse and search presets.
 Attributes are descriptive keywords that you can assign to your presets.
 Good search results in the MediaBay highly depend on accurately set attributes.
-When you specify attributes for your final HS(SE) Program presets, you should follow the guideline below.
+When you specify attributes for your final HALion Sonic Program presets, you should follow the guideline below.
 This ensures an equal quality of the attributes and, therefore, improves browsing and searching in the MediaBay.

 >&#10069; Please use the MediaBay of HALion Sonic to specify attributes for your presets.
-Do not use the MediaBay of Cubase, because it contains attributes that are not supported by HAlion Sonic (SE) presets.
+Do not use the MediaBay of Cubase, because it contains attributes that are not supported by HAlion Sonic presets.

 ## Library Creator Properties